 Traveling with children is not always easy, especially on a five and a half hour flight to Hawaii from the mainland.
 However, with a little preparation, your traveling time can be as smooth as a baby's bottom.
-Well, maybe not that smooth, but we can definitely help work out the toddler kinks!

 Kids like being in charge so give them something to be in charge of.
 A backpack is perfect because it stays put, unlike a bag which can slip off their shoulder and you end up with one more thing to carry.

 Put all your favorite ideas from the list below and let them take charge!
 One advantage to this idea is you have built in In-Flight Entertainment as well as stuff for them to do once you reach your destination.

 There's never enough time in the day to read to the kids so take the opportunity of the long plane ride for some one-on-one.
 Pack your kids' favorite books for you to read or easy reader books for them to read by themselves.
 There's no reason to plug their brains into electronics for the whole flight.
 Expand their imagination through the endless possibilities in a good book.

 Car Seat on the Plane